 Kun is the area connected to relationships and partnerships.

 Finally, to support the relationships in the home, you can work with pairs.
 An example is a pair of side tables, or matching artwork.
-Better yet a pair of rose quartz can invite a loving partnership.
+Better yet, a pair of rose quartz crystals can invite a loving partnership.

 Figure out the one or two bagua areas that correspond to your living room and apply some of these practices if they're relevant.
-If it’s not necessary, no need to implement.
-Because the truth is, not everything or every area of your home needs a feng shui adjustment.
+If it’s not necessary, no need to implement, because the truth is that not everything or every area of your home needs a feng shui adjustment.